 Yes No N/A 6.
 Has the Mentor evaluated SM's skill development and recommended appropriate training?
-(Is counseling's on file?
+Is counseling on file?
 Are all Riders in compliance with MSF progressive training?
-7. Does the Mentor track and inform Commanders of SMsriding progress and completed training?
+7. Does the Mentor track and inform Commander of SMs riding progress and completed training?
 (Counseling sheet, riders Motorcycle Operators Qualification Record, rider tracker on file, CDR's are aware of riders) 8.
-Does the Mentor ensure that quarterly unit check rides are conducted?
-(Freedoms Thunder Safety Rally event counts as one ride if monitored and recorded by the unit Mentor) Are RM Worksheets on file for rides?
-9. Does the Brigade, Battalion or Battery Mentor's (dependent on rider numbers within commands) keep all required documentation on file for each rider?
-(Required Documentation: Copy of MSF/training cards, state driver license with endorsement, current insurance card, current motorcycle registration, signed motorcycle/dirt bike/ATV contract, commanders rider evaluation worksheet, and signed counseling's) 10.
-Has the Mentor ensured that SM riders have been issued a "NO RIDE ORDER" who are not in tolerance with Fort Sill training requirements, required documentation is missing or not on file, or the rider is a hazard to themselves or others.
+Does the Mentor ensure that Semi-Annual unit check rides are conducted?
+(Freedoms Thunder Safety Rally event counts as one ride if monitored and recorded by the unit Mentor.)
+Are RM Worksheets on file for rides?
+9. Does the Brigade, Battalion or Battery Mentor (dependent on rider numbers within commands) keep all required documentation on file for each rider?
+(Required Documentation: Copy of MSF/training cards, state driver license with endorsement, current insurance card, current motorcycle registration, signed motorcycle/dirt bike/ATV contract, commander's rider evaluation worksheet, and signed counseling's).
+10. Has the Mentor ensured that a "NO RIDE ORDER" has been issued to SM Riders who are not in tolerance with Fort Sill training requirements, required documentation is missing or not on file, or the rider is a hazard to themselves or others.
 Ensure the commander has signed the counseling and ordered the rider "NOT TO RIDE" 11.
-Is the BDE Mentor providing the FCoE Safety Office with quarterly updates on the Motorcycle Rider and Mentor Trackers?
-NOT ES:
+Is the BDE Mentor providing the FCoE Safety Office with semi-annual updates on the Motorcycle Rider and Mentor Trackers?
+NOT ES: °.

-DEPARTMENT OF THE ARMY USAFCOEFS Safety Office 4700 Mow Way Road Suite 467 Fort Sill.
-Ok 73503
+DEPARTMENT OF THE ARMY USAFCOEFS Safety Office 4700 Mow-Way Road Suite 467 Fort Sill, OK.
+73503